DuncanDoyle/gg-ai-gateway-demo/README.md

 kubectl apply -f policies/ratelimitconfig.yaml
 ```

-The rate limit we're setting (70 requests per hour) is the number of input tokens to the LLM provider.
+The rate limit we're setting (70 tokens per hour) is the number of input tokens to the LLM provider.
 This is a very low limit and is just for demonstration purposes.
 In a real-world scenario, you would set this limit based on the expected usage of the LLM provider.

 The second part of the configuration is create the RouteOption resource where we add the rate limit configuration for the specific route (OpenAI in this case):